jackal998/aicommit/Readme.md

 - Interactive workflow with options to regenerate, customize, or approve AI-generated content
 - Easy configuration of OpenAI API key and model selection
 - Automatic .gitignore management to prevent accidental commits of sensitive data
+- PR template support for generating standardized PR descriptions
+- Support for saving PR descriptions to a custom location or copying to clipboard
+- Enhanced error handling with helpful, context-aware error messages
+- Colorized console output for better readability

 ## Installation